vynguyen452810/SnapJobs-frontend/README.md

 SnapJobs is a full-stack web application that enables users to track their job application progressed by storing, setting status, and searching for each application.

 # Technology
-React, Node, Express, MongoDB,Javascript, HTML, CSS, express, API,
+React, Node, Express, Javascript, HTML, CSS, Bootstrap

 # Overview
 ![image info](./public/screenshots/iteration3/homepage1.png)